Grimstad (town): Name

 The town's name was originally Grømstad, when Norway belonged to the Danish kingdom.
 The name was misunderstood and became Grimstad during the registration of Norwegian cities and small places.
 The site of the town was originally the port (stoð) of the old Grøm farm.
 The exact meaning of the name Grøm is uncertain, but it is derived from a river name Gró or Gróa which means "the growing one".

+Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The town of Grimstad lies within Grimstad Municipality and is therefore governed by the municipal council of Grimstad Municipality.